astronomer/docs/astro/set-up-data-lineage.md

 ## Integrate with Spark

-This guide outlines how to set up lineage collection for Spark.
+Use the information provided here to set up lineage collection for Spark.

 ### Prerequisites